Crough Seamount: Composition

 Dredging has yielded both vesicular and porphyritic basalt.
 Phenocrysts identified include clinopyroxene, olivine and plagioclase.
 Carbonates and hyaloclastites have also been found, and some samples were covered with manganese crusts and palagonite.
 Hydrothermal iron crusts have also been found.
+There are some similarities between the Crough magmas and Easter Island magmas.

 Eruption history

 Argon-argon dating has yielded ages of 8.4 to 7.6 million years ago for samples dredged from Crough, while other geological indicators suggest an age of between 7 and 10 million years ago.
 Other estimates of its age are 4-3 million years.

 In 1955, a strong earthquake was recorded on the northern flank of Crough Seamount; the characteristics of the earthquake resemble these of volcanic processes and it is thus possible that Crough Seamount is still active.
 Such activity may constitute a post-shield stage of volcanism.
 The earthquake has also been interpreted as a normal fault earthquake which sometimes occur in young oceanic crust, but the 1955 Crough event was considerably stronger than other earthquakes of this type.